 September 16, 2019

-Dr. Francis Collins is one of the most famous and well-respected scientists in the world for his role as head of The Human Genome Project and his subsequent assignment as Director of the National Institutes of Health, which he has held for almost a decade.
+Dr. Francis Collins is one of the most famous and well-respected scientists in the world for his role as head of The Human Genome Project and his subsequent service as the Director of the National Institutes of Health, for the past decade.

-He is currently the Director of the National Institute for our entire country.
 Very few people in the world have more impressive credentials as a scientist and a thinker.
-He was a key leader of the group that actually presented the entire human genome with its millions of component parts to the world, and the world of science changed in important ways as the result of that project and that work.
+He was a key leader of the group that actually presented the entire human genome with its millions of component parts to the world, and the world of science was enhanced in important ways as the result of that project and that work.

 Dr. Collins has written hundreds of scientific papers and several books relating to his work.

 He also wrote a book called The Language of God that goes beyond science and directly addresses religion.

 Dr. Collins not only wrote about religion — he wrote about his own personal religious beliefs and he said that he is very definitely and clearly a believing Christian.